Grading system The letter grades and the quality points for each term hour are as follows:

-Course changes Requests for course changes during the Add/Drop period must be submitted on the appropriate form to the Office of Student Affairs.
+Course changes Requests for course changes during the Add/Drop period must be submitted on the appropriate form to the Office of Student Services.
 No courses may be added after this period.
 A grade symbol of “W” (withdrawn) will appear on transcripts to indicate any courses dropped after the Add/Drop period.
 Students withdrawing from a class during this time will be assessed a fee of $50 per course.
 To withdraw from a class, students must file the appropriate form in the Office of Student Services.
-No one may withdraw from a class after 4 p.m., December 9, 2016, in the fall term and after 4 p.m., April 28, 2017, in the spring term.
-If a student has not attended a class since the Add/Drop period, and has neglected to remove the course from his or her schedule, the student will be permitted to withdraw from the class, and an additional $50 fee will be assessed.
+No one may withdraw from a class after 4 p.m., December 8, 2017, in the fall term and after 4 p.m., April 27, 2018, in the spring term.
+Students who have not attended a class since the Add/Drop period and have neglected to remove the course from their schedule will be permitted to withdraw from the class; an additional $50 fee will be assessed.

 Academic affairs The deputy dean’s office deals with individual study projects, leave requests, special petitions, and matters of academic standing.
-Forms for leaves, independent studies, and withdrawals may be downloaded from the School of Music Web site (http://music.yale.edu/registrar), or may be obtained from the registrar.
+Forms for leaves, independent studies, and withdrawals may be downloaded from the School of Music website (https://music.yale.edu/students/student-services), or may be obtained from the registrar.
 These forms and other special requests must be submitted in writing to the registrar’s office.

-If for any reason a candidate is unable to complete requirements for the D.M.A., M.M.A., M.M., Certificate of Performance, or Artist Diploma degree within the specified time of the respective program, he or she may petition the deputy dean for a maximum one-year extension to complete the requirements.
+If for any reason a candidate is unable to complete requirements for the D.M.A., M.M.A., M.M., Certificate of Performance, or Artist Diploma degree within the specified time of the respective program, the candidate may petition the deputy dean for a maximum one-year extension to complete the requirements.
 All requirements must be completed within 365 days from the last day of class of the candidate’s final term of residence.

 Practice rooms Students have the opportunity to reserve practice rooms.
 Permission may be given by instructors for the use of their studios by students, but such permission must be in writing and signed by the instructor.
 No piano or harpsichord may be moved from its location without permission from the dean’s office.